 After completing her training, Dr. McCullough joined the faculty at Johns Hopkins Hospital and began her translational research career.
 Dr. McCullough relocated to Connecticut in 2004.
 She was a Professor in the Departments of Neurology and Neuroscience at The University of Connecticut Health Center and John Dempsey Hospital in Farmington, Connecticut, as well as the Director of Stroke Research and Education at Hartford Hospital, one of the largest stroke centers in New England.
-She recently relocated to the University of Texas Health Science Center at Houston and is currently Professor and Chair of the Department of Neurology and Chief of the Neurology Service at Memorial Hermann Hospital-TMC in Houston.
+She recently relocated to the University of Texas Health Science Center at Houston and is currently Professor and Chair of the Department of Neurology.

 An energetic investigator, she is recognized for her work in cerebral vascular disease.
 Dr. McCullough is known for her research identifying sex differences in cell death pathways during stroke, which are now recognized as major factors in the response to an ischemic insult.
 Her laboratory also studies aging and inflammation, and how these factors influence recovery after stroke.
 She has been funded by the National Institute of Health and The American Heart Association for her research and has published over 275 papers.
 She is certified by the American Board of Psychiatry and Neurology and has subspecialty board certification in vascular neurology as well as vascular ultrasound.